 This group is composed of employees classified as clerical/technical with titles such as Account Clerk, Secretary, Salesclerk, Library Assistant, Vendor Payment Account Rep, etc. Employees in this category are represented by the United Auto Workers (UAW).
-There were 89 employees in this group, including 85 females and 1 minority.
+There were 94 employees in this group, including 85 females and 3 minorities.

 Positions are always advertised internally pursuant to the applicable collective bargaining agreement.
 If the position is not filled internally, advertising is done locally.
-There were 17 employees hired into this job group, 15 were female employees.
-There were 7 females, including 1 female minority promoted from this job group.
-There were 8 female employees promoted within this job group.
-The analysis shows no underrepresentation of females.
+There were 12 employees hired into this job group, including 7 females and 1 minority.
+There were 2 employees promoted within this job group, including 2 females.
 The analysis shows that minorities are underrepresented as compared to availability by 1.